When is a Party Host Liable for Drunk Driving Accidents in Ontario?

 As for Richard’s mother, the Court of Appeal noted there was evidence that she knew about the “general pact” between her son and Williams, as well as their practice of regularly drinking to excess on her property.
 Again, given these unique facts, the appeals court said a jury could find Ms. Richard liable for Williams’ drunk driving.

 The question of party host liability for a car accident is always a tricky one to answer.
 As the case above illustrates, it really does depend on the precise facts of a given case.
 This is why if you, or someone you love, has been seriously hurt in a motor vehicle accident, you need to work with a personal injury lawyer who can assist you in thoroughly investigating the case and pursuing legal action against those who are responsible.
-If you need help, contact Preszler Law Firm to schedule a free, no-obligation consultation today.
+If you need help, contact Preszler Injury Lawyers to schedule a free, no-obligation consultation today.